Essential oils may help reduce the appearance of scars. They work by regenerating the skin cells of damaged skin.

 11. Tea tree oil

 Tea tree oil has enormous healing potential due to its antiviral, antibacterial, and antifungal effects.
-The antioxidant and antimicrobial activity of tea tree oil may accelerate the wound-healing process.
+The of tea tree oil may accelerate the wound-healing process.
 It also has antiseptic and anti-inflammatory properties and can boost immunity, which is helpful when you’re caring for wounds and scars.

 It may take up to a month of consistent use before you see results using tea tree oil.
 Use tea tree oil with caution if you have any allergies or autoimmune conditions.
 It has the potential to cause an allergic reaction.
 Tea tree oil may not be appropriate for use in children.